huaweicloud/huaweicloud-service-broker/docs/configuration/dms-kafka.md

 | Plan Name                      | Description
 |:-------------------------------|:-----------
-| High throughput                | High-throughput Kafka queue.
+| HighThroughput                 | High-throughput Kafka queue.
 All message replicas are flushed to a disk asynchronously
-| High reliability               | High-availability Kafka queue.
+| HighReliability                | High-availability Kafka queue.
 All message replicas are flushed to a disk synchronously

 ## Plan Metadata Parameters Configuration